Lysak/yii2-sypexgeo/README.md

     'components' => [
         'request' => [
             'as sypexGeo' => [
-                'class' => 'omnilight\sypexgeo\GeoBehavior',
+                'class' => 'sbs\behaviors\GeoBehavior',
-                // It is not required to define property sypexGeo if you have sypexGeo component defined
-                // in your application
+                // It is not required property if you have SypexGeo component defined in your application 'config' => [
-                'sypexGeo' => [
                     'database' => '@app/data/SxGeoCity.dat',
                 ]
             ]